 Depending on your level of seniority, you may have the opportunity to walk away from your job with a healthy slug of money, which can be your cushion or ‘war chest’, if redundancy isn’t an option.
 A mutually beneficial ‘compromise agreement’ is often the best way to go, if it works for the employee and the employer and both parties can then part on reasonably amicable terms.
 It is always best to seek independent legal advice before entering into any potential compromise agreement.

 Doing What is Right For You

 One of my clients appears to have worked their exit brilliantly well and achieved exactly what they were looking for in terms of a compromise agreement, which has bought them breathing space to rethink their career and life.
 Equally I have other clients and know of many other people who have just walked away with nothing, because each day was becoming an ever more painful existence and waiting to find another job, or the right job, was no longer an option.

 Ultimately, you must do what is right for you and your situation

 However, this involves being honest with yourself and your partner, if you have one.
 Realistically you are the best person to know when it is right to walk away from your job but it often takes other people you know and trust to help you come to the right conclusion.

 Money is helpful.
 It isn’t everything but your health and happiness surely come first, don’t they?

-Can you begin to imagine now, like some of my clients, having the courage and therefore the motivation to walk away from your painful existence and revitalise your career and life?
-How good would that feel?
+Can you begin to imagine now, like some of my clients and others I have eluded to, having the courage and therefore the motivation to walk away from your painful existence and revitalise your career and life?
+Wouldn’t that feel great?